Knowledge and Skills Transfer

 Our Biodiversity Skills Centre maximises the efficiency, inclusivity and reach of our specialist training programmes, and expands our capacity to deliver online training.
 We focus on:

 - Taxonomic training to support the generation of baseline biodiversity data, particularly in species-rich countries.
 Our internationally-renowned MSc in the Biodiversity and Taxonomy of Plants, which has been running for over a quarter of a century and has trained students from over 50 countries.
-This one-year programme, including an overseas fieldwork expedition, provides hands-on training integrated closely with our research programme and scientific collections, providing students with full access to the strengths of RBGE.
+This one-year programme includes a residential field trip in the Scottish Borders, and provides hands-on training integrated closely with our research programme and scientific collections, providing students with full access to the strengths of RBGE.
 Over 90% of graduates go on to employment or further training in the biodiversity sector.

 - Specialist training in biodiversity science, ecology and conservation.
 This includes a vibrant and diverse international PhD community of between 20 and 30 PhD students studying topics ranging from taxonomy, conservation science, ecology, evolution and genomics, to cultural history and science policy.
 PhD students are fully embedded within the research team, and benefit from our international network of research collaborations and links to conservation agencies and other environmental management organisations.